driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 Presentation of the widget

-- Extend `esri/widgets/Widget`
+- Extends `esri/widgets/Widget`
+- Focused on UI & DOM structure
-- Use ViewModel APIs to render the UI
+- Use ViewModel APIs to render UI
-- Focus on UI
-- DOM structure

 ---